0xor1/transmittable/README.md

-Extend off of **Transmittable** to make an object transmittable accross a http connection, then you can implement getters and setters for all of the properties you want to have IDE auto completion support for.
+Extend off of **Transmittable** to make an object transmittable accross a http connection, then you can implement getters and setters for all of the properties you want to have IDE auto completion support for, though this is optional, a transmittable object will use noSuchMethod to capture any getter/setter property call and get or set the appropriate value.
+Explicitly declaring getters and setters does provide IDE code completion support and it also improves property access performance due to its more direct nature than using noSuchMethod.

 ```dart
 void registerAnimalTranTypes = generateRegistrar(